The Magic of Disney Animation

-The Magic of Disney Animation is a show and tour located at Disney's Hollywood Studios at Walt Disney World Resort in Orlando, Florida.
-A Disney animator would show guests how the characters in Disney animated films were chosen and designed.
-The attraction closed permanently on July 12, 2015.
+The Magic of Disney Animation is an interactive tour and attraction located at Disney's Hollywood Studios at Walt Disney World Resort in Orlando, Florida.
+Inspired by the 2023 animated short Once Upon a Studio, the attraction portrays an "open house" at Walt Disney Animation Studios with the studio's canon of animated characters acting as hosts.

+A previous incarnation of the attraction operated at the park from May 1, 1989 until July 12, 2015.
+In the original version, a live animator would show guests how the characters in Disney animated films were chosen and designed.
 In December 2015, the building began to be used to house the Star Wars Launch Bay.
-In July 2025, it was announced the attraction will reopen in 2026 as a new renovations and set to become part of Mickey Avenue in a new land, The Walt Disney Studios Lot, since Animation Courtyard was permanently closed on September 25, 2025.

 Summary

-Originally, when the park first opened in 1989, the Feature Animation pavilion of "The Magic of Disney Animation", designed originally by award-winning experience designer Bob Rogers and his design team BRC Imagination Arts, included four connected experiences which explored the legacy of Disney animation.
+Originally, when the park first opened on May 1, 1989, the Feature Animation pavilion of "The Magic of Disney Animation", designed originally by award-winning experience designer Bob Rogers and his design team BRC Imagination Arts, included four connected experiences which explored the legacy of Disney animation.
 The tour commenced with the live action/animated short film entitled "Back to Neverland" in which veteran newscaster, Walter Cronkite and comedian Robin Williams guided guests through the different stages in animating a feature-length film by turning Williams into an animated character in the form of one of the Lost Boys of Peter Pan.
 Following that introductory film, guest would witness the process of animation, first-hand, from elevated, glass-enclosed walkways within Disney's actual animation studio.
 Several original cels from Disney films as well as several of the Academy Awards won by Disney films were on display at the attraction.
 The third segment of the animation tour was a short film in which Disney Animators described the joy of the art of animation.
 A finale film, entitled "Classic Disney" presented a montage of key moments from animated Disney films and shorts.

 An expanded production area was dedicated and opened on April 22, 1998, the same day Disney's Animal Kingdom opened.
 Chairman Roy E. Disney noted it in his dedication speech.

+Magic of Disney Animation productions

 Inside the building which housed The Magic of Disney Animation, were the former production facilities of Walt Disney Feature Animation Florida.
 Some of its productions included: